thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 .. tip::
-  - Mission names usually include the country name and the year (i.e. Kenya 2013).
-  - Administrators have the option to lock a mission.
+  Admins have the option to lock a mission.
 When a mission is locked, responses and forms cannot be created or edited, and users cannot be added or deleted.
 To lock a mission, edit the mission and check the box labeled :guilabel:`Locked`.

 Create a new form